perfah/wiki_beam.sh/README.md

 # wiki_beam.sh

-A tiny script that downloads any wikipedia article as a plain text file.
-Generated text files may contain some unwanted content such as css-code.
+A tiny script that retrieves the content of any Wikipedia-article and outputs it to stdout.
+Generated text files may contain some unwanted content such as css-code in some cases.
 Written in bash and regex.
+A separate script called ```autobeam.sh``` is also provided to download articles (as files) which titles correspond to words from stdin.

 ### General use: